 - You can achieve the same (and more flexible) behavior also via the API.
-For example just initiate a call (by using the Call function) once the webphone is registered. - Some more advanced SIP settings can be found in the "Engine related settings" below (such as dtmfmode, transport or codec).
+For example just initiate a call (by using the Call function) once the webphone is registered. - Some more advanced SIP settings can be found in the "Engine related settings" below (such as dtmfmode, transport or codec). - Sending a chat message can be triggered by the chatto/sendchat URI query parameters normalizenumber

 Specify the voicemail number (which the user can call to hear its own voicemails) if any.
 Most PBX servers will automatically send the voicemail access number so usually this is detected automatically.
 Default value is empty (auto-detect).